How long does it take to get a CDL?

 - Owner Operators: $75,000 - $150,000+ per year (after expenses)

-- Regional vs. OTR: OTR pays more but requires time away from home
+- Regional vs. OTR: Over-the-road (OTR) pays more but requires time away from home

-Income Variation Factors: Experience, endorsements, cargo type, company, region, hours worked, fuel economy
+Income variation factors: Experience level, endorsements, cargo type, company, region, hours worked, fuel economy.

 Which trucking companies pay the most in 2026?